sherpa/sherpa/docs/evaluation/examples.rst

 .. image:: ../_static/evaluation/pha_data_compare.png

-As mentioned, the :py:class:`~sherpa.plot.DataPlot` class handles the units for you.
+As mentioned, the :py:class:`~sherpa.astro.plot.DataPHAPlot` class handles the units for you.
 Switching the analysis setting to wavelength will create a plot in Angstroms::